apollographql/rover/docs/source/supergraphs.md

 The `rover supergraph compose` command generates a supergraph schema via [composition](https://www.apollographql.com/docs/federation/federated-types/composition/).
 For Federation 1, this algorithm was implemented in the [`@apollo/federation`](https://www.npmjs.com/package/@apollo/federation) package.
 For Federation 2, this algorithm was implemented in the [`@apollo/composition`](https://www.npmjs.com/package/@apollo/composition) package.

-`rover supergraph compose` supports composing subgraphs with both Federation 1 and Federation 2 composition.
+`rover supergraph compose` supports composing subgraphs with both Federation 1 and Federation 2.
 It is recommended that you set `federation_version: 1` or `federation_version: 2` in your YAML configuration file.
-When Apollo releases a new minor or patch release for the composition function, Rover will automatically download that function and use it to compose your subgraphs.
+When Apollo releases new versions of composition for Federation 1 or Federation 2, Rover will find the new package, and download it to your machine.
+It will then use the new composition package to compose your subgraphs.
 Our aim is to release only backward-compatible changes across major versions moving forward.
+If composition breaks from one version to the next, please [submit an issue](https://github.com/apollographql/federation/issues/new?assignees=&labels=&template=bug.md), and follow the instructions for pinning composition to a known version.

 > **⚠️ If you need to pin your composition function to a specific version _(not recommended)_**, you can do so by setting `federation_version: =2.0.1` in your `supergraph.yaml` file.
 This ensures that Rover _always_ uses the exact version of composition that you specified.
 In this example, Rover would use `@apollo/composition@v2.0.1`.

 >
 >
-> Versions of `supergraph compose` are installed to `~/.rover/bin` if you installed with the `curl | sh` installer, and to `./node_modules/.bin/` if you installed with npm.
+> Versions of the `supergraph` plugin (built from [this source](https://github.com/apollographql/federation-rs)) are installed to `~/.rover/bin` if you installed with the `curl | sh` installer, and to `./node_modules/.bin/` if you installed with npm.

 If you set `federation_version: 1` or `federation_version: 2`, you can run `rover supergraph compose` with the `--skip-update` flag to prevent Rover from downloading newer composition versions.
 Rover will instead use the latest major version that you have already downloaded to your machine.
 This can be helpful if you're on a slow network.